-If discrimination or harassment has occurred, the district will take prompt, remedial action to prevent its reoccurrence.
+If discrimination or harassment has occurred, the district will take prompt, remedial action to prevent its recurrence.

 An employee who witnesses an act of racial or disability harassment shall report the incident to the building principal.
 Employees who fail to report complaints or incidents of racial or disability harassment to appropriate school officials may face disciplinary action.
-School administrators who fail to investigate and take appropriate corrective action in response to complaints of racial or disability harassment may also face disciplinary action.

-When a complaint contains evidence of criminal activity or child abuse, the compliance coordinator shall report such conduct to the appropriate law enforcement or DCF authorities.
+School administrators who fail to investigate and take appropriate corrective action in response to When a complaint contains evidence of criminal activity or child abuse, the compliance coordinator shall report such conduct to the appropriate law enforcement or DCF authorities.